scratch-er/nemu-workloads/dts/REDAME.md

 - `xiangshan.dts.in`: This device tree template is for the `riscv64-xs_defconfig` NEMU configuration.
 - `yanqihu.dts.in`: This device tree template is for the `riscv64-yanqihu_defconfig` NEMU configuration.
+- `nutshell.dts.in`: This device tree template is for the `riscv64-nutshell_defconfig` NEMU configuration.